paul-roman/gamepad-js/README.md

 * 'gamepad:{gamepad}:axis:{axis}': When a specific axis on a specific gamepad changes, '{axis}' being the numeric index of the axis.
 * 'gamepad:button': When a gamepad button changes.
 * 'gamepad:{gamepad}:button': When a specific gamepad button changes, '{gamepad}' being the numeric index.
+* 'gamepad:button:{button}': When a specific button on a gamepad changes, '{button}' being the numeric index of the button.
 * 'gamepad:{gamepad}:button:{button}': When a specific button on a specific gamepad changes, '{button}' being the numeric index of the button.

 __Listen for value change on gampads:__